nanakogawa/personal-goals/README.md

 # June 20, 2016

-### This Week's Focus: Get back in the damn groove
+### This Week's Focus: Get Back in the Damn Groove

 ### Things I'll Do This Week:
 - [ ] Go to the gym ≥ 4